 Do you need help with editing, revising, and/or organizing your writing?
 Or perhaps with developing your ideas into a work that you have not yet written?

-I greatly enjoy collaborating with writers and publishers on academic, fiction, and nonfiction works (from books and journal articles to essays and blogs).
+A former attorney and teacher with broad editing experience, I greatly enjoy collaborating with academics, other writers, and publishers on academic, fiction, and nonfiction works (from books and journal articles to essays and blogs).

-Experience: Over 25 years as a copy editor, content editor, and developmental editor, both freelance and in-house.
+Experience: Nearly 30 years as a copy editor, content editor, and developmental editor, both freelance and in-house.

 Clients: Individuals (professors, attorneys, students, researchers, novelists, and other writers), organizations (unions, legal services, nonprofits), and publishers (including Houghton Mifflin, University Press of New England, Rienner, Pearson, Harvard Asia Center, Hackett, UNESCO/IBE).